Choosing a restaurant concept is one of the most important steps to opening a restaurant.

 Your concept is your overall idea.
 It’s what defines your brand and the unique experience you’ll offer your customers.

-There’s a lot to think about when starting a business.
-A well-developed concept plan will provide you with a complete vision of your establishment and can help guide you in decision making.
+There’s a lot to think about when starting a food services business, but a well-developed concept plan will provide you with a complete vision of your establishment, and can help guide you as you make decisions along the way.

 Here are 3 things to consider as you develop your restaurant concept:

-1. Choose a concept that fits your personality
+1 - Choose a restaurant concept that fits your personality.

 For example, are you great with people?
 Do you enjoy meeting new people and making connections?
 Consider choosing a concept that allows you to interact with customers directly on a day-to-day basis.
 Are you more interested in developing new dishes and focusing on food preparation and presentation?
 If so, you might be well suited to a more operational concept, like a catering service, bakery, or deli.